NiREvil/vless/ESET-CODES.md

 ### ESET VPN ACCESS CODES

 > [!NOTE]
-> The access codes for ESET VPN will expire eventually.
+> The access codes for ESET VPN will expire in 24 hours.
 > Each code is valid for login on only one device.

 ```ruby